lammps/lammps/doc/src/Run_basics.rst

    $ lmp < in.file
    $ /path/to/lammps/src/lmp_serial -i in.file
    $ mpirun -np 4 lmp_mpi -in in.file
-   $ mpirun -np 4 lmp -in in.file
+   $ mpiexec -np 4 lmp -in in.file
    $ mpirun -np 8 /path/to/lammps/src/lmp_mpi -in in.file
-   $ mpirun -np 6 /usr/local/bin/lmp -in in.file
+   $ mpiexec -n 6 /usr/local/bin/lmp -in in.file

 You normally run the LAMMPS command in the directory where your input script is located.
 That is also where output files are produced by